 Trump faces possible impeachment for running a "shadow foreign policy" that subverted US security goals for a personal objective.
 At various points through the summer, the US president exerted pressure for a Ukrainian investigation into an energy company that Democratic rival Joe Biden's son was involved in.
-There was the possibility of impropriety in the younger Biden's involvement in an overseas business while his father served as vicepresident, though nothing was proven after thorough investigations by Ukrainian agencies.
-In seeking a ransom for authorised milit-Trump was commandeering public funds for smearing a prospective opponent.
+There was the possibility of impropriety in the younger Biden's involvement in an overseas business while his father served as vice-president, though nothing was proven after thorough investigations by Ukrainian agencies.
+In seeking a ransom for authorised military aid, Trump was effectively commandeering public funds for smearing a prospective opponent.